A note on a sumset in $\mathbb{Z}_{2k}$

 This seems promising when $B=v.\complement A$ and $\complement A = A+\{k\}$, since the invertibility of $v$ implies

 Thus $E(A,v.\complement A)\leq E(A,A)$.
 Nevertheless, this straightforward approach loses some of its charm as soon as we calculate a few values of the energy and the corresponding bounds.

 As it is readily seen in Table \ref{T:Calc}, the quality of the bound is expected to decrease as $k$ increases, although it would remain as a mild improvement with respect the one obtained in the previous section.
-In fact, assuming $E(A,A)$ is a polynomial in $k$, from a simple interpolation we find that
+In fact, assuming $E(A,A)$ is a polynomial in $k$, from a simple interpolation from the data in Table \ref{T:Calc} we find that

 This means that, for $k\geq 6$, we have $E(A,A)\leq \frac{2}{3}k^{3}$, and then